ClarkMcGrew/root-simple-mcmc/README.md

 parameters by editing the source and recompiling (hey, it's test code).
 However, the associated TSimple<blah>.H classes are fairly well tested.

-TSimpleMCMC.H (and friends) -- This is the adaptive MCMC described above
+TSimpleMCMC.H (and friends) -- This is the adaptive MCMC described above.
+An alternative for the proposal is provided by TProposeGibbsStep.h (the Gibbs step is not adaptive).

 TSimpleHMC.H (and friends) -- This is a "pure" Hamiltonian MC.